17nak1/pomp/README.md

 An R package for statistical inference on partially observed Markov processes.

 ## mif2:
-Maximum likelihood by iterated filtering
+Maximum likelihood by iterated filtering.

 An iterated filtering algorithm for estimating the parameters of a partially-observed Markov process.
 Running ***mif2*** causes the algorithm to perform a specified number of particle-filter iterations.